grpc/proposal/A43-sdk-authorization.md

 					"type": "string"
 				  },
 				  "values": {
 				    "description": "A list of header values to match.
-The header values" "are ORed together, i.e., it matches if one of the values matches."
-					  "Multi-valued headers are considered a single value with commas" "added between values."
+The header" "values are ORed together, i.e., it matches if one of the values" "matches.
+Multi-valued headers are considered a single value with" "commas added between values."
 					  "This field supports Exact, Prefix, Suffix, and Presence match."
 						"- Exact match: \"abc\" will match on value \"abc\"."
 						"- Prefix match: \"abc*\" will match on value \"abc\" and \"abcd\"."